QuaeNocentDocent/omskemp/README.md

 You must then copy the kemp.conf file to /etc/opt/omsagent/conf/omsagent.d/kemp.conf (sudo cp ./kemp.conf /etc/opt/omsagent/conf/omsagent.d)
 Lastly, you must retart the OMS agent "sudo service omsagent restart" and the data will be ingested in your workspace.

-Optionally you can configure your Kemp devices to send syslog data to OMS, in this case the solution will intercept the stream and create for your a specific log that will be easier to query.
+Optionally you can configure your Kemp devices to send syslog data to OMS, in this case the solution will intercept the stream and create for you a specific log that will be easier to query on.
-By default the solution is listening for syslog record on port 25326/udp.
+By default the solution is listening for syslog records on port 25326/udp.

-##Query the data
+## Query the data
 The solution will create the following data types:

 - KempDevice_CL